 How to apply sunscreen to a squirmy 2-year-old

-- Allergy test: Before you thoroughly apply a new kind of sunscreen to your child, make sure that you perform an allergy test first by applying a pea-sized amount of the sunscreen on her forearm.
+- Allergy test: Before you thoroughly apply a new kind of sunscreen to your child, make sure that you perform an allergy test first by applying a pea-sized amount of the sunscreen on his forearm.
 An allergic reaction like redness may happen in as little as five minutes to an hour.
 If nothing happens, you can safely use the sunscreen.

 - Explain: Talk to Baby what you’re going to do and why it’s important – you may be surprised by a little more cooperation than you were expecting.

 - Set an example: Toddlers respond better to an explanation when they have some idea of what they’re in for, and they’re more likely to see something as normal if their parents or caregivers do it too.
 Plus, it’s good for you!
-So while you’re telling Baby about why it’s important for her to wear sunscreen, feel free to give her a practical demonstration of what that means on your own skin.
+So while you’re telling Baby about why it’s important for him to wear sunscreen, feel free to give him a practical demonstration of what that means on your own skin.